 NES Psychology has also undertaken partnership funding with Health Boards to offer posts leading to Stage II Health Psychology qualifications.
 These trainees work with the Public Health departments of their health boards on projects aimed at meeting specific HEAT targets for health improvement.

-Recruitment for the 2015 intake is now closed.
+Recruitment for the next intake is expected to go live on 25th July 2016.
 Click on the following link for further details:

 Professional Doctorate and Clinical Training in Child and Adolescent Psychotherapy